equivalent/equivalent.github.io/_posts/til/2018-08-16-ruby-logs-and-puts-not-shown-in-docker-container-logs.md

 ### Advanced Solution

-> I'll explain why is this working in next section of the article
+> I'll explain why whis works in next section of the article

 ```ruby
 # irb